CodeX-HL7-FHIR-Accelerator/GenomeX-DataExchange/input/pagecontent/index.md

 ### Credits

-Our thanks to the contributors to the CodeX/GenomeX data exchange workstream which drive the guidance in this IG:
+Our thanks to the contributors to the CodeX/GenomeX data exchange work stream which drive the guidance in this IG.

-* Ellen Anderson - Evernorth
-* Howard Anton - Tempus
-* Dennis Blair - Evicore
-* Beverly Buckta - Pfizer
-* Srikar Chamala, Ph.D. - Childrens Hospital of Los Angeles
-* Willie Chang - Epic
-* James Chen, MD - Tempus
-* Arthur Herman - Kaiser Permanente
-* Scott Isaac - Epic
-* Charles Keenan - Phenotips
-* Spenser Klebben - Foundation Medicine
-* Vitalia Muzyka - Foundation Medicine
-* James Patterson - MITRE
-* Vasil Petyev - Epic
-* Brian Reuter - Tempus
-* Rahul Singh - Tempus
-* Kinson Ho - Tempus
-* May Terry - MITRE